cresset-template/cresset/README.md

 give a different name to `TRAIN_IMAGE_NAME`, which has a default value of `train`.

+Assuming that the PyTorch build has already been completed for a specific version of PyTorch and subsidiary libraries, Docker will have saved those results in intermediate layers (TODO: this needs verification).

-Assuming that the PyTorch build has already been completed, use `make build-train TORCH_IMAGE_NAME=EXISTING_PYTORCH_IMAGE_NAME TRAIN_IMAGE_NAME=YOUR_TRAINING_IMAGE_NAME` to create new training images without having to rebuild PyTorch.
+New training images can thus be created without having to rebuild PyTorch.

 This is useful for the following use cases.
 1. Allowing different users, who have different UID/GIDs,